 La Piece Du Resistance

 There was one thing about Exhibition Park that made it stand out from every other park we’ve been to – The Water Pump.
 Yup, a real, working hand pump that PUMPED.
 REAL.
 WATER.
 Take that in for a minute.
 I scored a million mom points at that very moment.
 Shoes and socks were immediately removed and car washes/water deliveries/other fun stuff ensued.

-Dinner at Angel’s
+Dinner at Angel’s Diner

 After we put in some serious time playing (and then losing some mom points for making them leave the park), we headed nearby to Angel’s Diner.
 When I planned to go to Guelph, I consulted the Facebook universe for some restaurant recommendations, and I wasn’t disappointed!
 Angel’s Diner is a chain spanning all over southern Ontario.
 We’re not a picky bunch, and all four of us enjoyed our meals.
 We had chicken wings, a roast beef dip, chicken fingers and a burger, and I sampled everything (for the sake of this blog post of course) and can honestly say, it was yummy.
-But I was there for the ambiance – that small town diner feel was just what I hoped it would be.
+But I was there for the ambience – that small-town diner feel was just what I hoped it would be.
 Rat Pack and Marilyn Munroe pictures on the wall, an authentic jukebox, checked floors, retro everything!
-Plus, look at the smile that a Shirley Temple brought to my kids face.
+Plus, look at the smile that a Shirley Temple brought to my kid’s face.
 Pure gold.

 If you’re stumped for something to do this weekend, get the family, the car keys, and head up Highway 6.
 Guelph is a great way to spend the day.

-Looking for more day trip ideas?
+Looking for more day-trip ideas?
 We’ve got you covered with over 50 places to go and things to see, right here: